KINGSMAN: THE SECRET SERVICE

 Kingsman: The Secret Service is at its best during the training sequences; slightly less so when it travels down more routine paths in taking on the villain (Samuel L. Jackson for some reason playing with a lisp).
 Here the film follows a standard plot of many of the modern spy film parodies one is reminded in particular of Agent Cody Banks (2003) and Stormbreaker (2006) with the young recruit undergoing a tough training regimen.
 The films pleasure turns out to be whenever Matthew Vaughn allows the action sequences to explode from Sofia Boutella going into dazzlingly lithe action with razor-tipped leg prostheses to the aforementioned sequence with Colin Firth taking on thugs in the pub or eliminating dozens of attackers in a church to a breathlessly seat-edge skydiving sequence and Tagon Egorts run through the villains headquarters at the end.
 The film completely rocks it in this regard.
 It also proves to be an absolute Q gadgeteers paradise.
 That and the perfectly droll sense of slyly mocking its own Britishness makes for an irresistible mix.

-Matthew Vaughn and the same cast have made a sequel with the upcoming Kingsman: The Golden Circle (2017).
+Matthew Vaughn and the same cast have made a sequel with Kingsman: The Golden Circle (2017).

 (Nominee for Best Director (Matthew Vaughn), Best Adapted Screenplay and Best Actor (Colin Firth) at this sites Best of 2015 Awards).